 The research and development of Pharma manufacturers is credited with many of the most important medical innovations in human history.
 From the discovery of penicillin to current day cancer treatment, we can thank the researchers funded by Big Pharma for saving millions of lives and improving quality of life.

 Big Pharma is also great at serving market demand.
 In an instant gratification society, this can lead to profiteering.
-To serve demand, 80% of new drugs entering the market today provide relief of a symptom, rather than treating the root cause.
+To serve demand, most new drugs entering the market today provide relief of a symptom, rather than treating the root cause.
 You just need one hour of network television to understand the unbelievable advertising budget these companies spend on influencing your members.

 With the proliferation of biologic injectables at annual cost exceeding $100,000 per year, plan sponsors (as ultimate payors) are facing the economic impact of this market demand.
 Also realize, if you have an employee hooked on opiates, it’s likely a result of Big Pharma profiteering.